Zavy86/docker-course/topics/26-common-settings/README.md

 I intentionally kept this chapter for last, so as not to overwhelm those approaching this tool for the first time, even though I believe it is actually one of the first things to do when starting to use Docker.

-Customizing Docker’s configuration from the beginning will help you avoid issues that are challenging to detect and resolve, especially for beginners.
-Now that you have understood whether Docker suits your needs and have experimented with your test environment, let’s proceed with configuring your actual local development environment.
+Customizing Docker's configuration from the beginning will help you avoid issues that are challenging to detect and resolve, especially for beginners.
+Now that you have understood whether Docker suits your needs and have experimented with your test environment, let's proceed with configuring your actual local development environment.

 In this chapter, we will see how to configure storage, networking, and some other useful parameters.

 ***

-First of all, to modify Docker’s settings, you need to edit the file:
+First of all, to modify Docker's settings, you need to edit the file:

 ```shell
 $ nano /etc/docker/daemon.json